Unemployed/SharpDeck/README.md

 ##### Contributing
 - Feel free to contribute.
 Fork & make a pull request
 - Unit tests currently have ~97% coverage.
 Please write tests for your contributions.

+This is an easy to work on side project that can help developers reconnect with simple object-oritented design.